aibasel/pyperplan/README.md

 For more information on using the planner and how to extend it to do more fancy stuff, see doc/documentation.md.

+# FAQs

+## PDDL types

+Pyperplan follows the semantics that all types other than the universal supertype object (which is mentioned as such in the PDDL 1.2 paper) need to be explicitly introduced.

 # Contact

 Pyperplan is hosted on GitHub: <https://github.com/aibasel/pyperplan>